Sudhakar-09/spring-scheduling-demo/README.md

 Executes the task at a fixed interval, regardless of the previous execution's completion.

+**Real-World Examples:**
-**Real-World Example:** Sending promotional emails every 10 minutes to users about ongoing discounts on an e-commerce platform.
+- Sending promotional emails every 10 minutes to users about ongoing discounts on an e-commerce platform.

-**Use Case:** Sending periodic health check requests to a server.
+- Auto-refreshing stock market data every 5 seconds.
+- Updating a sports app with live game scores at regular intervals.
+- Sending OTP codes via SMS for login verification.

 **Example:**